YunusDev/company-rating-sys/README.md

 **To get the project up and running, Pls Do the following After Cloning:**

-(PS)I used PHP/Laravel Framework and XAMPP Web server.
+(PS) I used PHP/Laravel Framework, VueJS along with MySQL Database.

 - RUN `composer install`